A Bootstrap Multigrid Eigensolver: Notation and preliminary results

 \subsection{Finite element approximation}

-In this subsection, the surface finite element discretization \eqref{eq:pb-eig-fea} of the eigen-problem \eqref{eq:pb-eig-dis} is established.
-Here, if the geometric error introduced by the discrete surface is sufficiently small, then the surface finite element approximates the eigen-problem \eqref{eq:pb-eig-weak} on the original smooth surface.
-In the last part of this subsection, a priori error estimation for the surface finite element eigen-problem using a direct eigensolve is proved, giving Lemma \ref{lem:apriori}.
-Note that, the orders of the approximation errors for the computed eigenpairs given in this lemma are useful in determining the effectiveness of an iterative procedure to obtain approximate eigenpairs, namely, the two-grid or multigrid method needs to compute approximations with the same order of approximation error.
+In this subsection, the surface finite element discretization \eqref{eq:pb-eig-fea} of eigenvalue problem \eqref{eq:pb-eig-dis} is established.
+Here, if the geometric error introduced by the discrete surface is sufficiently small, then the surface finite element approximates the eigenvalue problem \eqref{eq:pb-eig-weak} on the original smooth surface.
+In the last part of this subsection, the a priori error estimation for the surface finite element eigenvalue problem using a direct eigensolve is presented, giving Lemma \ref{lem:apriori}.
+Note that, the orders of the approximation errors for the computed eigenpairs given in this lemma are useful in determining the effectiveness of an iterative procedure to obtain approximate eigenpairs, namely, the two-grid or multigrid method need to compute approximations with the same (or higher) order of approximation error.

-The finite element approximation to problem \eqref{eq:pb-eig-dis} uses piecewise affine linear polynomials which are continuous across the inter-element edges as the test function and trial function spaces denoted by $V_h$: